lekoala/formidable-elements/readme.md

 You can access the configuration using the `config` public property of the element.

+### Custom attributes

-Some heavier elements support the `lazy` attribute to make them `created` once visible in the viewport.
+- Some heavier elements support the `lazy` attribute to make them `created` once visible in the viewport.
+- Some elements have a `type` attribute
+- Formatters favor reflected properties instead of using the data-config

+### Custom data attributes and extra config

+Some elements have some extra features exposed as data attributes on the element itself.
+These features are added on top of the library being wrapped.
+See `dataset` usage for this.

+Some other features can also be passed in the config object with underscored keys (`_myprop`).
+These keys are not passed to the underlying library.
+See `getDelete` usage for this.

 ### Passing functions